 Pleading guilty to a speeding offence doesn’t always mean you will accrue demerit points or be suspended from driving.

-What is a Section 10?
+What is a non conviction order?

 The magistrate also has the power to impose a condition that you do not commit any ‘moving traffic violations’ which means you cannot commit any further speeding offences, or offences like running through a red light or using your mobile phone whilst driving.